Quick Answer

 Hollow fiber + activated carbon dual-stage filter.
 IAPMO certified.
 Epic publishes independent lab data showing 99.9% removal of microplastics ≥1 micron.
 Filter life: 100 gallons (~2 months for a family of 4).
 BPA-free pitcher body.
 Available in multiple sizes.

-Filter your tap water first, then carbonate it or drink it straight — Epic posts its independent lab results publicly, so you can see the 99.9% microplastic-removal data instead of trusting a slogan.
+The clearest evidence on this list: Epic posts its independent lab results publicly, so you can see the 99.9% microplastic-removal data instead of trusting a slogan on the box.

 Why it's safe: The hollow fiber membrane physically blocks microplastic particles down to ~1 micron, while the carbon stage handles chlorine, lead, and PFAS — all in a BPA-free Tritan body.